jeremiah-c-leary/vhdl-style-guide/docs/configuring.rst

 +-------------+---------+--------------------------------------------------+
 | fixable     | Boolean | If set to False, the violation will not be fixed |
 +-------------+---------+--------------------------------------------------+

+..
+NOTE:: Some rules have additional attributes.
+These will be noted in the rule description.

 Example:  Disabling a rule
 ##########################